Envuelto de Plátano Maduro is a delicious Colombian side dish with a combination of sweet and savory flavors.

-- 4 very ripe plantains, peeled
+- 4 very ripe plantains peeled

-- 1/2 cup masarepa
+- ½ cup masarepa

 - 6 tablespoons warm water

-- 1/3 cup of grated panela or brown sugar
+- ⅓ cup of grated panela or brown sugar

-- 1/2 cup melted butter
+- ½ cup melted butter

-- 1/2 cup grated mozzarella cheese(optional)
+- ½ cup grated mozzarella cheese optional

-- Banana leaves, cut into pieces about 12 inches long or aluminum foil
+- Banana leaves cut into pieces about 12 inches long or aluminum foil

 - Preheat the oven to 350 F. Wash the leaves well with hot water and set aside.